This post may contain affiliate links. Please read our disclosure policy.

 The combination of butter, brown sugar, and oil adds moisture and richness, creating a soft, chewy texture without the need for eggs.

-Store the cookies in an airtight container at room temperature for up to 5 days.
-For longer storage, freeze them for up to 3 months.
+Keep them in an airtight container at room temperature for up to 5 days.
+For longer storage, freeze them and reheat when ready to enjoy.

 Can I freeze eggless cookie dough?